 The Company is not a "reporting issuer" as that term is defined in applicable securities legislation, nor does it currently intend to become a reporting issuer and therefore obligations of the Company to publicly disclose documents is limited.
 However, Preferred Shareholders will receive quarterly statements reflecting their investment in the Company and quarterly dividend cheques, if applicable, and will receive yearly T5 tax returns for cash investment income.
+The Company is not otherwise required to send Preferred Shareholders any documents on an annual or ongoing basis.

-The Company's fiscal year commences January 1 in each calendar year and ends December 31 of such year.
-The Company will prepare financial statements for each fiscal year in connection with an annual general meeting to be held as required by the BCBCA, and provide them to shareholders within 120 days of the Company's fiscal year end.
+The Company's Fiscal Year commences January 1 in each calendar year and ends on December 31 of such year.
+The Company will prepare financial statements for each Fiscal Year in connection with an annual general meeting to be held as required by the BCBCA, and provide them to shareholders within 120 days of the Company's Fiscal Year end.